-How Does Upper vs. Lower Blepharoplasty Change Your Appearance?
+Key Takeaways: Upper vs. Lower Blepharoplasty

-Both upper and lower blepharoplasty can make a big difference in how you look—but in slightly different ways.
+Both upper and lower blepharoplasty can make a big difference in how you look, but in slightly different ways.
 One focuses on lifting and opening the eyes, while the other smooths and brightens the area below them.
 Here’s how each type improves your appearance:

 Upper eyelid surgery is all about removing that heavy, droopy skin that can make your eyes look tired or older than you feel.
 It can also help if your upper lids are uneven or covering your lashes.